 Option Description enable-array Setting this under IRIX enables the SGI Origin 2000 parallel support.
 Normally autodetected from the /etc/config/array file. enable-blcr Enable BLCR support. enable-cpa Enable Cray's CPA support. enable-cpu- set Enable Linux 2.6 kernel cpusets.
 It is recommended that you turn on this feature to prevent a job from expanding across more CPU cores than it is assigned. enable-debug Prints debug information to the console for pbs_server and pbs_mom while they are running.
 (This is different thanwith-debug which will compile with debugging symbols.) enable- dependency- tracking Do not reject slow dependency extractors. enable-fast- install[=PKGS] Optimize for fast installation [default=yes]. enable- FEATURE [=ARG] Include FEATURE [ARG=yes]. enable-file- sync Open files with sync on each write operation.
 This has a negative impact on TORQUE performance.
 This is disabled by default. enable-force- nodefile Forces creation of nodefile regardless of job submission parameters.
 Not on by default. enable-gcc- warnings Enable gcc strictness and warnings.
-If using gcc, default is to error on any warning. enable-geo- metry- requests TORQUE is compiled to use procs_bitmap during job submission. enable-gui Include the GUI-clients.
+If using gcc, default is to error on any warning. enable-geo- metry- requests TORQUE is compiled to use procs_bitmap during job submission.
+When usingenable-geometry-requests, do not disable cpusets.
+TORQUE looks at the cpuset when killing jobs. enable-gui Include the GUI-clients.